-Please do not arrive late or leave early.
+During lecture, please do not arrive late or leave early.
 This is disruptive for me and for the other members of the class.
 If you must enter late or leave early to lecture, please sit near the exits to minimize class disruption.
 Get your materials out and be ready to take notes before you enter the classroom (i.e. do not rummage through your book bag looking for paper and a pen after you've come in 20 min late).
-For lab, quizzes are given during the first 10 minutes.
-If you are late, you will not be given extra time.